Published online Sep 16, 2022. doi: 10.12998/wjcc.v10.i26.9254

 Published online: September 16, 2022

-The objective of the study was to explore gene expression of inflammatory cytokines in esophageal mucosa in patients with EE and NERD and its association with data of esophageal multichannel intraluminal impedance-pH measurements.
+To explore gene expression of inflammatory cytokines in esophageal mucosa in patients with erosive esophagitis (EE) and non-erosive forms of GERD (NERD) and its association with data of esophageal multichannel intraluminal impedance-pH (MII-pH) measurements.

 In patients with EE, local expression of IL-18 and GATA3 was higher compared to subjects with NERD.
-Esophageal acid exposure correlated directly with expression of IL-1β, IL-18, TNFA, TLR4, CD68, and β-2 microglobulin.
-An inverse correlation was revealed between the expression of IL-18, TNFA, GATA3, TLR4, and CD68 and mean esophageal acidity.
-Expression levels of IL-10 did not differ significantly in the studied groups and did not correlate with esophageal acid exposure and number of GER.
+Esophageal acid exposure correlated directly with expression of IL-1β, IL-18, TNFA, TLR4, CD68, and β-2 microglobulin genes.
+Inverse correlation was revealed between expression of IL-18, TNFA, GATA3, TLR4, and CD68 and mean esophageal pH.